Langebaan Lagoon Marine Protected Area: Management

 The MPA is managed by South African National Parks (SANParks), ensuring the effective protection and sustainable use of the marine resources.

 The Department of Agriculture, Forestry and Fisheries is responsible for issuing permits, quotas and law enforcement.

 Geography

 Climate

 The climate of the South-western Cape is markedly different from the rest of South Africa, which is a summer rainfall region, receiving most of its rainfall during the summer months of December to February.
 The South-western Cape has a Mediterranean type climate, with most of its rainfall during the winter months from June to September.

-During the summer the dominant factor determining the weather in the region is a high pressure zone, known as the South Atlantic High, located over the South Atlantic ocean to the west of the Cape coast.
+During the summer the dominant factor determining the weather in the region is a high pressure zone, known as the South Atlantic High, located over the South Atlantic Ocean to the west of the Cape coast.
 Winds circulating in an anticlockwise direction from such a system reach the Cape from the south-east, producing periods of up to several days of high winds and mostly clear skies.
 These winds keep the region relatively cool.
-Because of its south facing aspect Betty's Bay is exposed to these winds.
+Because of its west coast location, the area is exposed to these winds.